kubeflow/spark-operator/docs/quick-start-guide.md

 ### Metrics

 The operator exposes a set of metrics via the metric endpoint to be scraped by `Prometheus`.
-This is enabled by default and can be disabled by setting  the flag `-enable-metrics=false` and running
+This is disabled by default and can be enabled by setting  the flag `-enable-metrics=true` and running
  `kubectl apply -f manifest/spark-operator.yaml`.
-You might also want to remove the prometheus annotations `prometheus.io/scrape` and `prometheus.io/port` which are used by Prometheus to scrape the metric endpoint if you are no longer enabling metrics.
+You will also need to add the prometheus annotations `prometheus.io/scrape` and `prometheus.io/port` which are used by Prometheus to scrape the metric endpoint if you are enabling metrics.

 If enabled, the operator generates the following metrics:
 ```bash